As an extra precaution, I often harness train cats before introducing them. Here is how I do that.

 - If he does roll on his back to play with the leash, remove the leash and end the session.
 No treat.
 Don’t remove the harness for a minute or two.
 At the next training session, place the treat right in front of him as you put on the leash.

-You may also enjoy reading my blog on introducing cats.
+You may also enjoy reading my blog on how to pet a cat.

 Patience Fisher owns Patience for Cats LLC, a cat behavior business based in Pittsburgh, PA.
 She is Associate Certified by the International Association of Animal Behavior Consultants.
 She holds a Bachelor’s in Biology, a Diploma of Feline Behavior Science Technology, and is a certified veterinary assistant.
 Check out her humorous YouTube video at her Patience for Cats channel.
 Visit her on Facebook at Patience for Cats.